 Accountability for modern slavery issues, with an identified risk owner Divisions/business units acknowledge that they are accountable for addressing modern slavery risks in their operations and supplier contracts and will nominate a specified individual or role to be responsible for co-ordinating management of this risk.

-Supply chain mapping and risk assessment

-Divisions/business units must assess the risks of modern slavery in their operations and supply chains.
+Supply chain mapping and risk assessment Divisions/business units must assess the risks of modern slavery in their operations and supply chains.
 The risk assessment must initially address the modern slavery risks of tier 1 suppliers and then assess those suppliers beyond tier 1 who are determined by the division/business unit to be high risk.

-On-boarding and contracting

-Each division/business unit must perform due diligence on new suppliers to determine their risk level and control procedures in relation to ethical sourcing and modern slavery, as appropriate for its business.
+On-boarding and contracting Each division/business unit must perform due diligence on new suppliers to determine their risk level and control procedures in relation to ethical sourcing and modern slavery as appropriate for its business.
 Divisions/business units must have a process in place to consider a supplier's ethical sourcing and modern slavery performance during the supplier on-boarding.

-Due diligence process

-Divisions/business units must assess suppliers through their due diligence and monitoring processes which may include site audits, to confirm compliance with this policy.
+Due diligence process Divisions/business units must assess suppliers through their due diligence and monitoring processes which may include site audits, to confirm compliance with this policy.
 Divisions/business units should involve relevant personnel or external providers trained in conducting audits when required.

-Some sourcing locations and materials carry a higher risk of modern slavery.
-Divisions/business units are to develop procedures for procurement of products (including goods for resale and goods not for resale) sourced from regions with a higher risk of modern slavery or containing materials with a higher risk of modern slavery.

-Reporting

-Divisions/business units must report to the Corporate Office, in the form required by the Corporate Office, on their approach to the management of modern slavery risks, and the performance of their ethical sourcing program including non-conformances that are reportable breaches.
+Reporting Divisions/business units must report to the Corporate Office, in the form required by the Corporate Office, on their approach to the management of modern slavery risks and the performance of their ethical sourcing program including any instances of modern slavery in division/business unit operations or supply chains.

-Divisions/business units must engage with the Corporate Office in the form required by the Corporate Office if an ethical sourcing reportable breach may constitute modern slavery.

 Each division/business unit is accountable for the accuracy of its reporting, including to the Corporate Office and externally.
 The Corporate Office must ensure that public reporting at the Group level accurately reflects the information as provided by the divisions/business units, including where that information has been aggregated.

-Training

-Divisions/business units must ensure that team members with relevant roles in relation to the policy receive adequate training on the policy and any supporting processes applicable to their roles and responsibilities.
+Training Divisions/business units must ensure that team members with relevant roles in relation to the policy receive adequate training on the policy and any supporting processes applicable to their roles and responsibilities.
+Complaints mechanism Divisions/business units must have an accessible and well-publicised reporting mechanism for concerns or disclosure in relation to modern slavery which allows for confidential and anonymous reporting and provides protection from reprisal.
+There must be clear processes for investigating and reporting on the issues raised through the reporting mechanism.
+Remediation Divisions/business units must be committed to remediating any breaches of this policy and to working with suppliers and within their operations to remediate any breaches of this policy.

-&lt;sup>7 'Tier 1 suppliers' (or 'direct' suppliers) are defined as those suppliers that the division/business unit directly contract with.
-In some instances, Tier 1 suppliers may not be a direct contractor, but an agent.
-Tier 1 suppliers are usually the final production step where finished goods are produced and supplied to the division.
+&lt;sup>7 'Tier 1 suppliers' are defined as those suppliers that the division/business unit directly contracts with.